greysoft/naf/samples/dns-batchresolver/README.txt

 RUN
 ----
-When running the batch resolver, replace "VERSION" in all the commands below with the version you see embedded in the Jar name in the 'target' directory.

 The supplied batchresolver.xml resolves a list of DNS domains of a specified type, which is specified in batchresolver.xml as MX (see 'dnstype' setting).
 The list of DNS domains is in an input file, which is specified in batchresolver.xml as $HOME/infile.txt.
 So you can create infile.txt with something as simple as the following 2 lines: